hindu-comm/weblogs/non-hindu/doTheMath/2024/04/2024-04-09_post-modernity.md

 It’s just phenomenally unlikely given the stack of low-probability conditions that would need to be met.
 I need to watch my word count here (I elaborate on the juvenile fantasy [elsewhere](https://escholarship.org/uc/item/9js5291m#chapter.4)), so will attempt a short-hand list of fundamental barriers.
 Like rolling a die, each in isolation might not seem like “game over,” but in aggregate, it stacks up to a pretty outlandish prospect.

-Contextual hardships of living in space include:
+Contextual hardships of living in space include (The first three translate to minutes, days, and weeks for survival.):

 1. Nothing to breathe: we’re adapted to Earth’s atmosphere and need oxygen.
 2. Nothing to drink: water is thin on the ground out there.